usdot-fhwa-stol/connectedvsc/docs/Local_Instructions.md

 ## Local Build Instructions

-1. Note: Placeholder for Azure Maps API key generation.
+1. Note: Placeholder for map API key generation.
-2. Enter Azure Maps API key and username in [ISDcreator-webapp-keys](/private-resources/js/ISDcreator-webapp-keys.js).
+2. Enter a map API key and username in [ISDcreator-webapp-keys](/private-resources/js/ISDcreator-webapp-keys.js).
 3. Create a new Google Maps API Key using the [Google Maps Platform](https://developers.google.com/maps/documentation/javascript/get-api-key#create-api-keys).
     - Please read the [Google Maps API Key Guidance](/docs/GoogleMaps_API_Key_Guidance.md).
 4. Enter your key to the end of the Geocomplete src link (indicated by "YOUR_API_KEY") at the [index.html](/fedgov-cv-ISDcreator-webapp/src/main/webapp/index.html)